 * ''Literature/SaturnsChildren'' by Creator/CharlesStross also has a city on tracks, following the terminator; in this case, the protagonist's enemies [[spoiler:[[ChainedToARailway tie her to the tracks]] and leave her for dead]].

 * In ''Literature/TheThrawnTrilogy'' of the ''StarWars'' ExpandedUniverse, there's the mining colony of Nomad City on the planet Nkllon.
 The city is made of huge platforms and grounded ships, sitting on top of 40 AT-AT walkers, and it uses gigantic umbrella-like ships which protected visiting ships on the way to the planet.
-Without the shade of an umbrella ship, any but the toughest spacecraft would soon be melted to slag. \\
+Without the shade of an umbrella ship, any but the toughest spacecraft would soon be melted to slag.
+In the first novel, Thrawn does manage to use an Imperial Star Destroyer in direct sunlight there, but it's heavily implied to take a great deal of effort to prepare the ISD for this operation, and it needs a great deal of repair afterwards.\\

-Inevitably, the walkers are damaged (by an Imperial attack), threatening to leave the city stranded until dawn catches it.
-Somewhat ironically, however, the threatened destruction of the base is a D-plot at best.
-Everyone aboard is easily evacuated after a minimum of drama, it's just Lando's [[RunningGag latest ill-starred business venture]] that's in danger.
+Inevitably, the walkers are damaged (by an Imperial attack in the third novel, which uses smaller Dreadnaught cruisers capturing the umbrella ships), threatening to leave the city stranded until dawn catches it.
+Contrary to most versions of the trope, however, the threatened destruction of the base is a D-plot at best.
+Everyone aboard is easily evacuated after a minimum of drama (though Lando does have a few hours to worry about it before a ''New Republic'' Dreadnaught arrives behind a freshly-repaired umbrella ship), it's just Lando's [[RunningGag latest ill-starred business venture]] that's in danger.
 A later book revealed that the city was successfully rebuilt. [[RunningGag And then Lando lost it in a sabacc game]].

 * In the Creator/AlastairReynolds [[Literature/RevelationSpaceSeries Revelation Space]] book ''Absolution Gap'', the [[ChurchMilitant theocratic society]] on the ice moon of Hela relies on travelling Cathedrals, which keep pace with the moon's rotation not for environmental but for religious reasons: to keep the vanishing gas giant within sight of their zealots.